francisco-gutierrez-bfg/Terraform/README.md

 Terraform not only works with cloud environments, it can be used to automate on prem infrastructure.
 The purpose of this code is to build a local Docker Container from local terraform.
-Terraform will be using the local docker provider (previously installed in an onprem server)
+Terraform will be using the local docker provider (previously installed over an onprem server)

 ## REQUIREMENTS